What are the most useful keyboard shortcuts in Cadence? With these bindkeys, you will be more productive and will work faster

 f –> Fit to screen.
 Autozoom the schematic to the size of your window

-i –> insert an instance from the library
+i –> insert a new instance from the library

 w –> add a wire